Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-3-From-SAML-to-OIDC/README.md

 ## About the sample

-// FIX LINK
 This sample uses a .NET MVC application registered on Microsoft Active Directory, to migrate the authentication protocol from SAML to OpenId Connect.
-The SAML web application project can be found in [chapter 1]().
+The SAML web application project can be found in [chapter 1-1-Setup-SAML-Playground](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground).

 This sample assumes that the SAML application uses `Microsoft.Owin.Security.WsFederation`, which will be changed to use `Microsoft.Owin.Security.OpenIdConnect` instead.